An Extended-Release orally disintegrating tablet (XR-ODT) for the treatment of ADHD

-There is a different way to take ADHD medication that's approved for patients ages 6 and above.
+An ADHD medication with the convenience of once-daily dosing and is approved for patients ages 6 and above.
 For patients who do not like to swallow intact pills or for your children who have never taken a pill, an orally disintegrating medication may be an appropriate option.

 XR-ODT means "extended-release orally disintegrating tablet" – Adzenys XR-ODT dissolves quickly in the mouth so that it can be swallowed.
 Some adult patients may appreciate more options beyond a traditional pill and may appreciate the flexibility of an ODT tablet that can be taken on the go and without water.